 The fentanyl crisis across BC and North America has directly and indirectly had an impact on the project and our team.
 The peer research assistants and other research staff work on several projects outside of PEEP, including those in overdose response environments.
 Stress, trauma and burnout forced some team members to take a step back from the project either temporarily or permanently.
 We hired additional staff and focused on providing additional support through this time, and the team became a main source of ongoing support.
 We realized that peer worker support is a major gap in most engagement projects.
 We highlighted this challenge and provided recommendations in the Best Practice Guidelines on how to best support peer work.
-However, there is much to learn.
-As such, we wrote and were successful in a Health Canada funding application that will study these issues in 2018-2019.
+However, there is still much to learn.
+We successfully wrote a Health Canada funding application that will study these issues in 2018-2019.

-The PEEP project was participatory in nature from beginning to end - the peer research assistants informed the approach, materials, and legacy of the project to date.
-Nonetheless, we learned a great deal about the nature of participatory work and constraints that projects can sometimes place on the needs of the community.
-While it was our goal to be peer informed and respond to their needs, funding, time and other resources made it difficult.
+The PEEP project was participatory in nature from beginning to end - the peer research assistants informed the approach, materials, and legacy of the project.
+Together we learned a great deal about the nature of participatory work and constraints that projects can sometimes place on the needs of the community.
+While it was our goal to be peer informed and respond to peer needs; however funding, time and other resources made this difficult.
 Participatory work is resource intensive - the staff, finances and support to run a true participatory (or peer engagement) project is often underestimated.
 However, resource constraints are not a valid reason to exclude the affected community.
-We learned that transparency and clear expectations mitigated any frustration or tension in these circumstances.
+We learned that transparency and clear expectations mitigated frustration or tension in these circumstances.